Our Story

 • Close-up view of large green palm leaves from below, showing their fan-shaped structure and ribbed texture, with sunlight filtering through.

-Gordon LaBedz
+Dr. Gordon LaBedz

 • Cluster of white shelf fungi growing on a tree branch in a forest environment.